The newest crypto-ransomware family known as "Crysis" is working on becoming one of the best known ransomware viruses—right up there with "Locky."

 Crysis gained a foothold in the notorious ransomware market in the wake of TeslaCyrpt’s demise.
 TeslaCrypt is known as the ransomware virus that infected users via the Angler Adobe Flash exploit.
 In May, researchers at the Slovakian IT security firm ESET learned that the developers behind TeslaCrypt planned to abort their operations.

 Curious, the ESET researchers decided to reach out to the malware authors and request a copy of the master decryption key.

 What happened next came as a surprise.
-TeslaCrypt’s operators made the key public—and ESET used the master decryption key to create its decryption tool, which is available here for download.
+TeslaCrypt’s operators made the key public—and ESET used the master decryption key to create its decryption tool.
 That decryptor allows all TeslaCrypt victims to decrypt their files for free.

 As the dust settled, ESET began closely watching the activities of Crysis to see if it might become the next heavy-hitting family of ransomware viruses.

 First detected by ESET back in February, the Win32/Filecoder.Crysis.B variant of the Crysis family is known for its ability to encrypt files on local, removable and network drives using a strong, difficult-to-crack encryption algorithm.

 ESET explains in a blog post that computer criminals are using two vectors in particular to distribute the ransomware—double file extensions in malicious emails and advertisements for fake installers of various applications.
 Regardless of its distribution vector, whenever Crysis comes across a target computer, it first sets registry entries so that it will execute every time the system starts.
 It then initiates its encryption process.